x402 HTTP Payment Protocol

 Facilitator Trust Model

 The facilitator is a non-custodial service that verifies payment signatures and submits transactions to the blockchain.
 REAPP treats it as part of the threat surface — the SDK is facilitator-agnostic.
-Two production options exist:
+The OpenZeppelin Relayer x402 Plugin implements the full facilitator API and is the recommended production path: